National Union of Protestant Reformed Evangelical Churches of France

 The National Union of Protestant Reformed Evangelical Churches of France (French: Union nationale des Églises protestantes réformées évangéliques de France, abbr.
 UNEPREF), better known as the Evangelical Reformed Churches of France, is a Calvinist denomination in France.
 It has currently around 10,600 members spread over 68 churches, predominant in the Paris area, the southwest, and the southeast of France.

 History

 The Evangelical Reformed Churches of France was founded in 1938 as the continuation of the Evangelical Reformed Church of France.

 Led by pastor Marc Boegner, parts of four Protestant denominations of France merged into the Reformed Church of France in 1938: the Evangelical Reformed Church of France (a majority); the Union of Reformed Churches (completely); the Free Evangelical Churches (a minority); and the Methodist Church of France (a majority).
 A minority of more conservative churches in the Evangelical Reformed Church of France were opposed to theological liberalism, and therefore, continued their current denomination under the name National Union of Independent Reformed Evangelical Churches of France (EREI or UNEREI) with the emphasis on 'independent'.

 In March 2009, the denomination changed its name to National Union of Protestant Reformed Evangelical Churches of France (UNEPREF).
 Local churches, however, are still referred to as 'evangelical Calvinist churches'.

+On June 20, 2024 the denomination entered into a fraternal relationship with the EPC.